ecs-vlc/PythonTeaching/README.md

-# LearnPython

-Welcome to *LearnPython*.
+# Advanced Python Repository for Researchers and Students

+Welcome to *University of Southampton VLC* repository for python learning and development.

 The aim of this repository is to provide complex examples to the Python programming language and extended libraries.
  It contains many *multidisciplinary* examples to write code for, on a range of coding topic areas, particularly for research purposes.

+## Topics covered

+In this repository we break down areas of knowledge into the following categories:
+1. **Basics**: Learning the python programming language and in-built libraries
+2. **Scientific Computing and Simulation**: Learning packages `numpy`, `scipy` and `dask`, with a wealth of application problem domains to explore, including Monte Carlo, Stochastic Differential Equations and more.
+The performance aspects of simulation are also explored in detail.
+3. **Data analysis**: Learning how to load, preprocess, munge and work with tabular relational datasets using `pandas`, with additional focus on networks using `networkx`.
+4. **Visualisation**: Learning the best practices for visualising results from a model or dataset, beginning with low-level tools like `matplotlib` but moving on to interactive tools like `bokeh`, `plotly` and `seaborn`.
+5. **Machine Learning**: Learning the basics of machine learning from a mathematical, statistical and applicational basis, including classification, regression, dimensionality reduction and clustering using `sklearn`.

+We recommend you explore them in the order presented, but there is no hard prerequisite for any section.

 ## Principles and Basics